Author: fmdwyer

 All my programs are designed based on clinical yoga therapy principles and my CIAYT training, ensuring safe, effective practices.

-• Nervous System Reset for Menopause: A Yoga Therapy Approach That Actually Works
+• Nervous System Reset for Menopause: Yoga Therapy to Reduce Anxiety, Sleep Issues & Stress

-Nervous System Reset for Menopause: A Yoga Therapy Approach That Actually Works
+Nervous System Reset for Menopause: Yoga Therapy to Reduce Anxiety, Sleep Issues & Stress

 Most menopause advice focuses on hormones alone.
 But many of the most disruptive symptoms—hot flashes, anxiety, poor sleep, heart palpitations and mood swings—are very much nervous system driven.
 Discover how a nervous system reset can help with menopause symptoms.